 Some researchers believe that using lithium helps strengthen the nerve connections in your brain that control your mood because of proteins it contains.

-Since people who have clinical depression and mood disorders are 30 times more likely to attempt suicide than people without, the findings of these studies are significant.
+Since people who have clinical depression and mood disorders are to attempt suicide than people without, the findings of these studies are significant.

 Lithium is only approved for depression associated with bipolar disorder.
 It might also be effective for other kinds of depression when it’s added on to an antidepressant, but more trials are needed.
 If you’re taking an antidepressant and still have symptoms, talk to your doctor about whether adding lithium could help.